Chill-Studio/globimp/readme.md

 ## Access named imports globaly

 In `globimp.config.json`, to access a named import globally, add the name of the named import in the array of the relevant dependency

+**Note** If this import is already defined and set to true in the default section, the namedImports section will be ignored.

 ```json
   "namedImports": {